COMM 340 – Intercultural Communication

 – analyze intercultural communication within different fields of activity (business, education, sport, food, fashion)

-– apply intercultural communication models to practical situations (such as critical incidents, culture shock)
+– apply intercultural communication models to practical situations (such as critical incidents, and culture shock)

 – to reflect upon ways in which personal and social identities are increasingly linked to communication